Pinderr1/Pinged/README.md

 ## Creating the `.env` file

-Create a file named `.env` at the project root and define the following variables using the values from the steps above:
+Copy `.env.example` to `.env` at the project root and define the following variables using the values from the steps above:

 ```env
 EXPO_PUBLIC_FIREBASE_API_KEY=<your apiKey>